lambdamikel/CPCDiskAdapter/README.md

 Simple.
 Each drive has a Drive Select 0 (DS0) and Drive Select 1 (DS1) input.
 By default, DS0 is used for the A connector of the DDI-1, and DS1 for its B connector.
-Moreover, DS1 is not connectod for A, and DS0 is not connected for B in the DDI-1 floppy cable.
+Moreover, DS1 is not connected for A, and DS0 is not connected for B in the DDI-1 floppy cable.
 The purpose of the two I1, I2 sockets is to recover both DS0, DS1 signals.
 In addition, each individual disk drive is also jumpered (or configured) to either